HeberCooke/DiveLog/README.md

 I was certified in spring 2007.
 I loved diving from the time I took my first breath from the regulator.I started to use my paper log but soon discontinued because it was such a hassle.
 The book was never complete.
 It was always wet.
 I have always wondered why more people don’t use electronic log books.

 #### What I Want To Change
 This app was created using Java and JavaFx.
 It Runs from a local server at the moment.
 I started the project to run from a server so that I could save the logs to the server.
 About half way through coding this it was made clear to me that a log needs to be a stand alone so it is usable in the ocean or where there is no internet.
 So the only thing the server does is save the user names and passwords.
 The server saves these to a hashmap.
 For the reason that only one key or one password can be stored.
 So no duplicate passwords.
 The password has to match the name for login to be successful.
 To write this out should be fairly simple.
+If done again
+I would use fxml and a scene builder.
+I think that would help keep the code more organized.

 #### Instructions for using this App
 * The ServerDiveLog.java has a Main method in it and needs to be running before the DiveLog.java is started.
 If the server does not output (server started date & time ) the socket needs to be reset.